ShouravAhmed/automated-ideone/README.md

 ### Installation and Use

-1. First download/clone thhis repository from github.
+1. First download/clone this repository from github.
 3. As this project is based on chrome driver you must need to have installed [Chrome Web Browser](https://www.google.com/chrome/)
 4. Replace the ```chromedriver``` file in the project repository by downloading a [**chromedriver**](https://chromedriver.chromium.org/downloads) with the same version as your chrome web borowser.
 5. You should have python installed in your system.